 There are many signs that will help you to identify this condition.
-These range from being mild to severe, although they are usually mild, and true, severe MSG sensitivity, that which rivals peanut allergy, is rare.
+These range from being mild to severe, although they are usually mild, and true, severe Monosodium Glutamate sensitivity, which rivals peanut allergy, is rare.

 - Patients generally complain of a severe headache, which is throbbing in nature, leading to the feeling of the head contracting and expanding.

 - Sometimes, people may also complain of dizziness and mental disorientation and confusion.